 Static vs dynamic: static plug-ins are statically linked into a Frama-C executable (see Section 3.2) while dynamic plug-ins are loaded by an executable when it is run.
-Despite only being available on some environments (see Section 3.1), dynamic plug-ins are more flexible as explained in Section 4.4.
+Dynamic plug-ins are more flexible as explained in Section 4.4.